1963 European Cup Winners' Cup final

 The 1963 European Cup Winners' Cup final was the final football match of the 1962–63 European Cup Winners' Cup and was the third European Cup Winners' Cup final.
-It was contested between Tottenham Hotspur of England and the defending champions, Atlético Madrid of Spain, and was held at Feijenoord Stadion in Rotterdam, Netherlands.
+It was contested between the defending champions, Atlético Madrid of Spain and Tottenham Hotspur of England, and was held at Feijenoord Stadion in Rotterdam, Netherlands.
 Tottenham won the match 5-1 thanks to goals by Jimmy Greaves (2), John White and Terry Dyson (2).
 Tottenham's victory made them the first English team to win a UEFA trophy.

 Tottenham's next major trophy came four years later when they won the FA Cup in 1967, but Greaves was the only player from this team to feature in the next Tottenham side to win a major trophy due to the bulk of the team having retired or been transferred over the next four years.
 John White, however, was killed by lightning on a golf course the following year.